 Types of Trauma

-When you think, “trauma,” I bet you picture the emergency room in a hospital.
+When you think, trauma, I bet you picture the emergency room in a hospital.
 Head injuries, blood, stuff like that.
-While that is definitely trauma, it’s not what we mean in the therapy world.
-Generally speaking, mental health people speak of two types of trauma nowadays.
-One is, “big T” trauma, and the other is “little t” trauma, also known as “complex” trauma.
+While that is definitely trauma, it’s not the only trauma dealt with in the therapy world.
+Generally speaking, mental health people speak of two types of trauma.
+One is, “big T” trauma, and the other is “little t” trauma.
+“Little t” is also known as “complex” trauma.

 “Big T” Trauma

 “Big T” trauma is one major event that can be recalled or that someone can tell you about.
 For instance, experiencing 911 in NYC or a severe physical injury.
 Being stuck in an elevator or a burning building.
 Likewise, you may have watched someone get killed.
 Even having major surgery can be traumatic.
 Additionally, experiencing a life-threatening event like being robbed or being in a natural disaster.
 Ultimately, any type of dramatic one-time event.

 On the other hand, “Little t”, or complex trauma is different.
 It is the experience of prolonged emotionally and/or physically distressful events.
 They are usually of an interpersonal nature.
 For example; sexual, physical or emotional abuse, or war, and community violence.
 Additionally, they happen early in life.
 In most instances, they occur within a child’s caregiving system.

 The reason it is called “little t” trauma is because the events are generally not of the dramatic quality of “big T” trauma.
 They can be extreme, as in the case of obvious prolonged child abuse.
 However, they are generally the everyday events like:

 - or any of the other “normal” experiences of childhood

 Consequently, these habitual experiences often stunt, delay or prevent proper development of the social engagement part of your nervous system.